 Boolean(Logical) Expressions

-First of all, logical expressions, these kinds of expressions only have true or false results.
-For example, if you have a logical expression like EX1.
+First of all, logical expressions only produce true or false results.
+For example, consider a logical expression like EX1.

 EX1: RSI1>70 AND MA1>MA2

-The logical value of this expression will be true or false.
-And you can use this true or false result, for example, to determine if the expert should enter a position or not or something must have started or not.
+The logical value of this expression will be either true or false.
+You can use this result, for example, to determine whether the expert should enter a position or whether a specific action should be triggered.

 EX2: MA1 CROSSUP MA2

-This means if MA1 crosses MA2 upward, the value of this expression is true and if not, the value will be false.
+This means that if MA1 crosses MA2 upward, the value of this expression is true; otherwise, it is false.

-You can use parentheses to determine priorities in compiling composite and complicated expressions like EX3.
+You can use parentheses to determine priorities in more complex expressions, such as EX3.

 EX3: (MA3<MA4 AND RSI1<30) OR (MA1 CROSSDOWN MA2)

-If you create an indicator and name it MACD1, and you want to refer to the signal line you can put colon character in front of MACD1, and then write the word signal in front of the character.
-You also can do the same for the mainline as you see in EX4.
+If you create an indicator named MACD1 and want to refer to the signal line, you can use a colon character followed by the word “signal”.
+You can also do the same for the main line, as shown in EX4.

 EX4: MACD1:SIGNAL ISABOVE MACD2:MAIN

-For mathematical functions, like absolute value, LOG, trigonometric functions, exponents and … you can use all of them for example EX5.
+For mathematical functions, such as absolute value, logarithms, and trigonometric functions, you can use them as needed.
+For example, consider EX5.

 EX5: MathSQRT[MA1-MA2]>15PIPS

-notation: “MathSQRT[MA1-MA2]” is for measuring the distance between MA1 and MA2; and as you see you can also use the word “pips” easily.
+Notation: “MathSQRT[MA1-MA2]” measures the distance between MA1 and MA2.
+Additionally, you can easily use the term “pips”.

-There are a series of keywords like “Spread”, “Ask”, “Bid” which you can use as instant or real-time for spread value, ask price or bid price.
-As you can see in EX6.
+There are keywords like “Spread”, “Ask”, and “Bid” which you can use for real-time values such as spread, ask price, or bid price.
+As illustrated in EX6:

 EX6: Spread<12Points AND MA1>Ask

-If you have defined an indicator namely MA1 and you have a shift for it, you can put a number in a pair of brackets that it determines the shift number.
-As you see in EX7.
+If you have defined an indicator named MA1 and want to refer to its shifted value, you can put a number in brackets to specify the shift.
+For example, see EX7.

 EX8: Close[2] > Open[2]

-Detecting touching (in tick base mode) between price and ABC indicator is shown in EX9.
+Detecting if the price touches an ABC indicator (in tick-based mode) is shown in EX9.

 EX9: Ask>=ABC AND Bid<=ABC